-As of June 30, 2021, CFSIC has been assured that it will receive the last \$20,000,000 of allotment on or after July 1, 2021.
-At that time, CFSIC will have received all of the \$100,000,000 Bond Commission allotment pledged to it under Public Act No. 17-2.
-In addition, CFSIC anticipates receiving eight more Healthy Homes installments, representing approximately \$84,800,000 in estimated potential revenue by June 30, 2030.
-However, because CFSIC's original statutory sunset date of June 30, 2022 has been eliminated, CFSIC's management believes that it is likely that it will continue to receive, beyond 2030, annual installments of Healthy Homes surcharge funds of approximately \$10,600,000 for an indefinite duration.
+As of June 30, 2022, a new bonding authorization bill (Public Act No. 21-111) was signed into law by the Governor of the State of Connecticut in which CFSIC has been pledged \$100,000,000 in four annual installments of \$25,000,000 beginning on or after July 1, 2022.
+Prior to this, CFSIC received all of the original \$100,000,000 Bond Commission allotment pledged to it under Public Act No. 17-2.
+In addition, CFSIC anticipates receiving seven more Healthy Homes installments, representing approximately \$77,000,000 in estimated potential revenue by June 30, 2030.
 Generally speaking, CFSIC's management uses, in the furtherance of CFSIC's business and budget planning, the date of June 30, 2030 when projecting estimated revenues and expense.

-As of the date of the presentation of these financial statements, CFSIC has projected budgeted revenue to be received by June 30, 2030 to be approximately \$144,800,000.
-This consists of \$84,800,000 of expected installments of Healthy Homes funding through that date, plus \$100,000,000 of new Connecticut Bond Commission commitment beginning on July 1, 2022 and ending on June 30, 2026, as well as a remaining \$20,000,000 due CFSIC as the last installment of the original Connecticut Bond Commission commitment made at CFSIC's inception.
-It is important to point out that CFSIC carries information on 570 claimants in the "Pending" class of claimant, the majority of which are foundation Severity Class coded 3 or 2.
-This class of claimants is not recorded within the deposit liability or unfunded liability for unpaid losses on the Company's Statements of Net Position as of June 30, 2021, 2020 and 2019.
+As of the date of the presentation of these financial statements, CFSIC has projected budgeted revenue to be received by June 30, 2030 to be approximately \$177,000,000.
+This consists of \$77,000,000 of expected installments of Healthy Homes funding through that date, plus \$100,000,000 of new Connecticut Bond Commission commitment, as referenced above.
+It is important to point out that CFSIC carries information on 618 claimants in the "Pending" class of claimant, the majority of which are foundation Severity Class coded 3 or 2.
+This class of claimants is not recorded within the deposit liability or unfunded liability for unpaid losses on the Company's Statements of Net Position as of June 30, 2022 or 2021.
 The estimate of budgeted revenue in this paragraph will be sufficient to address all known Pending claimants as of the date of these financial statements.
 However, it is expected that CFSIC will add 1,000 to 1,500 more Pending claimants by June 30, 2030, and that the result of this additional claimant registration will be that CFSIC will not ultimately receive sufficient revenue to address the anticipated total of all claimants registered with CFSIC by that date.